 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.56.5.

-Understand the difference between testing for equality (for example, ==) and identity (for example, is) and do not depend on object identity tests to pass or fail when the variables reference immutable objects.

-Use the intern()function to enforce optimization when memory optimization is required for non-simple strings.

 Do not depend on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.

 When launching parallel tasks do not raise a BaseException subclass in a callable in the Future class.